MKP157/Rust-Game-of-Life/README.md

 ## Changing resolution and scale

 If you're looking for a little more of a challenging simulation to put your computer through the races than the source code here currently provides, go ahead and change the values for resolution and pixel scale.
-They are defined as the constants 'WIDTH', 'HEIGHT', and 'SCALE'.
+They are defined as the constants `WIDTH`, `HEIGHT`, and `SCALE`.
 Note that too large of a resolution will crash the program, as Rust cannot allocate enough memory.

 ## To run the simulation: